Grilled Peaches with Burrata

 This post may contain affiliate links.
 Please read our disclosure policy.

 Grilled peaches make a ridiculously delicious and unexpected pairing for creamy burrata cheese.
-Grilling brings out the already notable natural sweetness in ripe peaches.
-Make sure to select peaches that are just ripe and fragrant but not overripe.
-You’ll also want to wash the peaches to remove any pesticides since you are leaving the skin on.
+Grilling brings out the already notable natural sweetness in ripe peaches, and the soft richness of the cheese creates a lovely contrast.
 Nectarines will also work just fine.

 You can serve the peaches warm or at room temperature.
-Pair this combo with grilled crusty bread for a really fabulous welcome appetizer for your crowd.
+While you have a hot grill, pair this combo with grilled crusty bread for a really fabulous welcome appetizer for your crowd.
 You’ll want to sop up every bit of the runny filling and the peach juices that mingle on the bottom of the serving platter.

 What Is Burrata?

 It’s available at cheese shops and well-stocked supermarkets.
-If you can’t find it, you can use another soft cheese or even fresh mozzarella instead, but ultimately, you are going to need to make this with burrata to get the full experience.
+If you can’t find burrata, you can use another soft cheese like fresh ricotta or try fresh mozzarella instead, but ultimately, you are going to need to make this with burrata to get the full experience.
 It’s really not all that hard to find these days.

 Burrata should ideally be eaten within 24 hours of being made and never refrigerated, though that’s not always possible.
-As long as you bring it to room temperature before serving, you should be able to have the full burrata experience.
+Make sure to bring the burrata to room temperature before serving.

 Ingredients